younata/personal_knowledge/src/programming/testing/README.md

 # Testing

+Theory behind testing.
+For practical information, look in each language's pages.

 If you're not practicing [TDD](https://en.wikipedia.org/wiki/Test-driven_development), your code is wrong.
 If your code happens to work without tests, then you're practicing [voodoo programming](https://en.wikipedia.org/wiki/Voodoo_programming), and that's worse than not having tests at all..

 What is TDD?
 At it's simplest, it's test-first.
 That is, write down what you expect the code to do, then write the code to get the test to pass.

 ## Why test